Thomas & Friends merchandise: Take-n-Play Thomas & Friends

-Thomas TrackMaster
+TrackMaster

 In 2007, HIT Entertainment's subsidiary HiT Toy Company picked up the license to produce the Thomas Motor Road and Rail range.
 The TrackMaster (formerly Tomy) engines were compatible with Tomy's Motor Road and Rail merchandise.
 TrackMaster's light brown colored track was easily connected to the previous blue track from TOMY by track adapters, which were included in every set until new releases after 2008.
 An innovation in this range was special editions of certain engines, including remote-controlled and face-changing variations.
-In 2010, the rights were put under the ownership of Fisher Price.
+In 2010, the rights were put under the ownership of Fisher-Price.

 In 2014, Mattel decided to take TrackMaster and completely reinvent it.
 The trains from this range would now be faster and be able to go up tall hills.
 This range also saw the track made more realistic.
-The coaches and rolling stock didn't receive that treatment - they were made smaller so that the engines could go up hills without struggling because of big rolling stock.
+The coaches and rolling stock did not receive that treatment; they were made smaller so that the engines could go up hills without struggling because of big rolling stock.

-Thomas Motorized
+Motorized

 Motorized is a battery-operated toy system manufactured by Fisher-Price, Mattel in the US and was launched in 2020.
 It is a rebrand of the 2014 TrackMaster line and is virtually identical to it, although with new products being released alongside re-released older ones and an aim to be more simplistic with packaging and sets similar to the previous line before it.

 Capsule Plarail

-In 1997, Tomy made a range of wind-up models that 'have an action when you wind them up'.
+In 1997, Tomy made a range of wind-up models that "have an action when you wind them up".
 The range was small and included only a few of the 'major' characters.

 In 2006, another range was introduced.
 More characters were modeled than previously, and some had moving side rods.
 Additional models from the range were released in Japan.